kotikotprojects/aiodatalite/docs/fetch.rst

 Pagination
 ##########

 Pagination is a feature that allows a portion of the results to be returned.
-Since ``datalite`` is built to work with databases that may include large amounts of data, many systems using large portions of data also make use of pagination.
+Since ``aiodatalite`` is built to work with databases that may include large amounts of data, many systems using large portions of data also make use of pagination.
 By building pagination inside the system, we hope to allow easier usage.